Top 10 Best Road Trip Destinations in Luzon

 Sagada – Mystical Mountains and Echoes of Tradition

 Tucked high in the Cordillera Mountains of Mountain Province, Sagada is a peaceful town rich in indigenous culture, haunting history, and stunning natural landscapes.
+Sagada is known for its hanging coffins and rich cultural heritage, attracting many adventurous travelers.
 It’s a place where time slows down, pine-scented air fills your lungs, and traditions like the hanging coffins echo the deep spiritual connection of the locals to their ancestors.
+The town proper is also a great place to experience the local community and atmosphere.

 Top Attractions: